 skin, become clearly visible.

-Science and Artificial Intelligence Laboratory by a team comprised of Michael Rubinstein,
+This is enabled by new software developed within MIT's Computer Science and Artificial Intelligence Laboratory by a team comprised of Michael Rubinstein,

 Hao-Yu Wu, Eugene Shih, William Freeman, Fredo Durand and John Guttag.